VirusAlex/WinTimer/README.md

 - Click ⏲️ to switch to stopwatch mode
 - Use ▶️, ⏸️, and 🔄 buttons to control the timer/stopwatch
 - Click 📌 to toggle always-on-top mode
+- Click 🌓 to toggle screen dimming
+  - Right-click 🌓 to adjust dimming opacity
+- Double-click on time display to toggle fullscreen mode
 - Click ✖ to close the application
 - Drag from any part of the window to move it
 - Drag from edges to resize the window